Local islands are reopened on 15 October 2020 onwards. Maldives Reopening Guideline.

 After the rain, the streets can literally turn into rivers!
 So be prepared for this.

 Local cuisine is not much different from other local islands.
 All dishes are mainly Indian, Thai, Western cuisine, with local characteristics.
 Among other dishes, hedhica is served as an appetizer: grilled fish with grated coconut, lime juice, onions, and chili.
 In addition, you can taste bajiya (pies stuffed with fish), Kulhi boakibaa (fishcake), Keemia (fish roll), gulha (fish balls), and masroshi (small pancake stuffed with fish).

 Céleste Restaurant.
 The 150-person capacity, located near the harbor, serves Maldivian dishes plus Asian and European staples.
 The place is good value for money even if it is marginally more expensive than average.

 Olhumathi Restaurant.
-Olhumathi is set near to the bikini beach.
-It’s the oldest restaurant on Ukulhas.
+Olhumathi is set near the bikini beach.
+It’s the oldest restaurant in Ukulhas.
 Along with the Asian and Local, the menu also has local Maldivian and International cuisine.
 The menu offers around 8 different fish and seafood dishes, including Indian style.

 I always stay at Ukulhas Inn – one of the first hotels in Ukulhas, which has been open since 2015.
 Its main features are a high level of service, reasonable prices and family rooms with up to 4 beds!